-• The more the visitor joins in, the more she will benefit from the experience.
-The planned timing of the visit should take into account the student's interests / activities where there are seasonal variations.

-• Communication on interests before the exchange will help the coordinator make the appropriate arrangements.

-Visiting exchange students are encouraged to visit Albert Street School or one of the agencies supported by the RE outings at least once as part of a voluntary community service team.

-9 Should the visitor bring sports equipment / musical instruments?

-- Musical instruments: Yes, if possible.
-You will be able to communicate directly with the music teacher before the exchange. - Sports equipment: Bring your own footwear.
+- The more the visitor joins in, the more she will benefit from the experience.
+The planned timing of the visit should take into account the student's interests / activities where there are seasonal variations. - Communication on interests before the exchange will help the co-ordinator make the appropriate - arrangements. - Visiting exchange students are encouraged to visit Albert Street School or one of the agencies supported by the RE outings at least once as part of a voluntary community service team. - 9 Should the visitor bring sports equipment / musical instruments? - Musical instruments: Yes, if possible.
+You will be able to communicate directly with t communicate directly with the music teacher before the exchange.
+Sports equipment: Bring your own footwear.
 We can loan you other equipment and clothing but you may prefer to bring your own.